0r4n63Ju1c3/CapStone-/README.rst

 =============

 This is the main repository that we are using for our CapStone project.
-The goal of the project is to compare the encryption standard `ASCON`_.
+The goal of the project is to compare the encryption standard ASCON.
 The performance metrics used are listed below.
 To accurately gauge the the performance, the performance metric for no encryption and AES are also provided in the repo.